lzx-dev/Clustering-Analysis/a.md

                                favorable_label = 1, unfavorable_label = 0)
 ```
 #### 2.3 Evaluation
-Datasets provided by AIF360 have defined which attributes are protected and what values privileged group and unprivileged group contains.
+Datasets provided by AIF360 have defined which attributes are protected and what values privileged group or unprivileged group contains, but in the libarary documentation, there is not detailed information about how the data was collected and how the features were being defined. <br>
+Context documents like Datasheets could better scaffold an user’s process of issue discovery, understanding, and
+ethical decision-making around ML training datasets.

 ## 3 Detectors